lynndylanhurley/ng-token-auth/README.md

 ### $auth.authenticate

-This method is available as part of the `$auth` service, and it is also attached to the `$rootScope` for use in templates.
+The `$auth.authenticate` method is used to authenticate using an oauth2 provider.
+This method takes a single argument, a string containing the name of the provider.
+This method opens an external window to the corresponding `authProviderPaths` value that was set in the config.
+This method is also attached to the `$rootScope` for use in templates.

 #### Example use in a controller
 ~~~javascript